CD-i FAQ 2020 | Back to Index

 7.12 How can I make a Photo-CD?

-The Photo-CD specification is closely guarded by Kodak.
-The system was set up to provide extra sales opportinuties for Kodak photo finishers, and not as a home-made system.
-Partly because of contractual difficulties in obtaining a license for Photo-CD, most CD-Recording tools do not let you create a true Photo-CD that can be played on Photo-CD players and CD-i players among others.
-Especially the disc's layout format is a heavily patented standard.
-This is why some tools let you place images in Photo-CD's picture format (Photo-YCC) on a CD-R, but they do not make these discs compatible with the Photo-CD standard (see Will CD-i play Picture-CD? in section 5 of this FAQ).
+The Photo-CD specification was proprietary to Philips and Kodak.
+The system was set up to provide extra sales opportunities for Kodak photo finishers, and not as a format to create at home.
+Partly because of contractual difficulties in obtaining a license for Photo-CD, most CD-Recording tools do not let you create a true Photo-CD that can be played on Photo-CD players and CD-i players.
+Especially the disc's image file format is heavily patented.
+This is why some tools let you place images in Photo-CD's codec format (Photo-YCC) on a CD-R, but they do not make these discs compatible with the Photo-CD standard (see Will CD-i play Picture-CD? in section 5 of this FAQ).

-Kodak sold a CD-Recording application to create Photo-CDs once, called Kodak Arange-it!, but this software is no longer available.
-It seems like Kodak is rapidly replacing Photo-CD with their new Picture-CD format which is not compatible with Photo-CD players nor CD-i players.
+Kodak sold a CD-Recording application to create Photo-CDs, called Kodak Arange-it!.
+Note that the later, JPEG-based, Kodak Picture-CD format is not compatible with Photo-CD players nor CD-i players.

 7.13 How can I play my pictures on my CD-i player?

-The MPEG still pictures are encoded in high TV resolution (as long as the source pictures are in a high resolution), but they will be showed in a lower resolution when viewing the disc on a CD-i player.
-The pictures can then still be viewed in a higher resolution on for example DVD players.
-Note that the CD-i player needs to be equiped with a Digital Video cartridge to view the MPEG stills, even though the disc might not contain moving video.
+In Nero 5.0, drag your JPG-files to the Video-CD section on the disc and they will be converted to MPEG stills.
+From version 5.5 onwards, Nero will include an index screen with thumbnails of all pictures that can be selected on the disc.
+The MPEG still pictures are encoded in high TV resolution (as long as the source pictures are in a high resolution), but they will be shown in a lower resolution when viewing the disc on a CD-i player.
+The pictures can then still be viewed in a higher resolution on for example DVD players that support Video-CD 2.0.
+Note that the CD-i player needs to be equipped with a Digital Video cartridge to view the MPEG stills, even though the disc might not contain moving video.

-CeQuadrat/Roxio WinOnCD 3.7 and up offers similar functionality called the 'Photobook' feature, but although the program claims to make a Video-CD compliant disc, it does not include a CD-i application capable of showing these Video-CD 2.0 enhanced pictures.
-Future version will allow you to replace the CD-i application by the Philips application that can be downloaded from www.icdia.org.
+CeQuadrat/Roxio WinOnCD 3.7 and up offered similar functionality called the 'Photobook' feature, but although the program claims to make a Video-CD compliant disc, it does not include a CD-i application capable of showing these Video-CD 2.0 enhanced pictures.

 Remember that in contrast to making a Photo-CD, placing pictures on a Video-CD is not a good solution for storing your archives of pictures.
-A Photo-CD contains pictures in a very high resolution (over 3000 x 2000 pixels) alowing you to make pefect prints of them, a Video-CD only stores the pictures in TV resolution.
+A Photo-CD contains pictures in a very high resolution (over 3000 x 2000 pixels) allowing you to make perfect prints of them, a Video-CD only stores the pictures in TV resolution.
 Always preserve the original files!

 7.14 How can I make a CD+Graphics?